-Details about the so called VDIO-project are pretty rare right now – the site is currently in closed beta.
-According to Gigaom, the Skype-founders’ new venture is being funded with $5.6 million raised in October 2010.
-Other big names involved with the project include Semion Smushkevich (who helped sell Skype to Microsoft), Joseph Miller and Ian Aaron (former TV Guide president).
+Details about the so-called VDIO-project are pretty hush-hush right now, and the site is currently in closed beta.
+According to Gigaom, the Skype-founders’ new venture is being funded with $5.6 million which was raised in October 2010.
+Other big names involved with the project include Semion Smushkevich, who helped sell Skype to Microsoft, Joseph Miller and Ian Aaron, the former TV Guide president.

 VDIO seems to be headquartered in the US, although it will launch in the UK first.
 Logging in with Facebook from Germany, you get a screen that says “We’re sorry but VDIO is currently available in the UK only.”
 VDIO’s success will most likely depend on its access to content and international rights from content producers like AMC, Showtime, Warner Bros. and other big players.